Skip to content

 1 – 2 weeksNo significant changes yet.
 You may also notice some dryness on the scalp.

-1- 2 monthsThere is noticeable shedding, and hair that was previously gained when using minoxidil may begin to fall out.
+1- 2 monthsThere’s noticeable shedding, and hair previously gained when using minoxidil may begin to fall out.

 3 – 6 monthsRegrowth is reversed.
 The baldness or thinning spots are more noticeable.
-Hair regains its pre-treatment state.
+Hair returns to its pre-treatment state.

 Does Everyone Experience Hair Loss After Stopping Minoxidil?